 Treat your tired eyes throughout the day with a cold compress.

-Perhaps you are intentional about taking a 10-minute break at the top of the hour while working or enjoying a hobby.
+Perhaps you are intentional about taking a break at the top of the hour while working or enjoying a hobby.
 Use one or two of those breaks to give your eyes some love with a cold compress.
 At your place of work or traveling?
 Throw an individually wrapped Rescue eye mask into your bag and pull it out when your eyes start to feel tired.
 At the end of your 10-15 minute break, notice how your eyes feel.
 Ready to get back at it?

 When to Use Cold Compress vs. Warm Compress for the Eyes